 - Review the results, monitor your reaction towards these results and amend accordingly if needed

-Just an approach, off course!
+Just an approach, of course!
+My approach.

 Do startups concern you?
 Do you believe that you can employ successful startups in your life and business?
 Do you think that you have what it takes, to start up on empty?
 Please comment.